 Over the next few months - or weeks depending on how far on in the build process your new home is – our skilled tradesmen will be very busy preparing your home for you and finishing it to your specified requirements.

 We can arrange for you to make an accompanied visit to your plot.
 Your Sales Consultant will advise you when the plot will be safe to visit, after consulting with site management, and prior to your visit you will be asked to carry out our Site Induction.
-Your Sales Consultant will accompany you on these visits along with the Site Manager or Health & Safety Manager.
-We will, however, require at least 48 hours notice (sometimes longer depending on construction stage) of your request to visit.
+Your Sales Consultant will accompany you on this visit along with the Site Manager or Health & Safety Manager.
+We will, however, require at least 48 hours' notice (sometimes longer depending on construction stage) of your request to visit.

 You will be required to wear a hard hat, hi-visibility vest and safety boots, which we will provide.
 You will also appreciate that these visits are not suitable for children of any age, and you would be required to visit without them.